ToshioCP/mooned/Readme.md

 1. Click 'Clone or Download' button, Click 'Download ZIP' in the small dialog.
 2. Extract the zip file.
-3. Open terminal and change its current directory to the extracted zip file.
+3. Open terminal and change its current directory to the directory extracted from the zip file.
-4. type 'make'.
+4. Type 'make' (you don't need to type single quotes).
-5. type './mooned' then you can run mooned.
+5. Type './mooned' then you can run mooned.

+### If you want to use meson in installation

+1. Extract the zip file above and change the current directory to the obtained directory.
+2. Type 'meson _build'.
+3. Type 'ninja -C _build'.
+4. Type '_build/mooned' then you can run mooned.
+5. If you want to install it into /usr/local/bin, type 'ninja -C _build install' as a root user.
+6. Then, you can run it by just typing 'mooned'.
+7. For uninstall, type 'ninja -C _build uninstall' as a root user.

 ### licence